Ko Waitakere te pae maunga

 In 2015, I joined the Waitakere Writers group.
 What fun that’s been! venturing into the imaginative, emotional, comical and even the versical.

-Outside Waitakere Writers I am producing another more serious work, Redeeming Chrisianity: Observations from the Ends of the Earth, with contributions from a number of authors.
-In putting this book together I owe a debt of gratitude to our writers’ group: for help with developing a more conversational approach and being able to enjoy the unique style of each contributor.
+Outside Waitakere Writers I am producing another more serious work, Listening to the People of the Land: Christianity, Colonisation and the Need for Redemption, with contributions from a number of authors.
+In putting this book together I owe a debt of gratitude to our writers’ group: for help with developing a more conversational approach and being able to enjoy the unique style of each contribution.